Dancer Transition Resource Centre

-Unlike many occupational trajectories, individuals pursuing a dance career face unique challenges.
-Contractual engagements are predominantly short and frequently part-time.
-As high-performance athletes, dancers also face an unusually high risk of career-ending injury.
-According to a national survey of professional dancers in Canada, annual earnings average $18,000 per annum and 88% of professional performing careers end by the age of 40.
-At an age when most professionals are reaching a peak in their careers and socioeconomic status, it is not unusual for a dancer’s career to end abruptly, leaving psychological and financial hardship in its wake.
+Unlike many occupational trajectories, individuals pursuing a unique career challenges.
+Contractual commitments are predominantly short and frequently part-time.
+As high-performance athletes, dancers also face an unusually high-risk career-ending injury.
+According to a national survey of professional dancers in Canada , annual earnings average $ 18,000 per annum and 88% of professional performing careers end by the age of 40.
+At an age when most professionals are reaching a peak in their careers and socioeconomic Status, It is not unusual for a dancer's career to end abruptly, leaving psychological and financial hardship in its wake.

-Founded in 1985, the Dancer Transition Resource Centre (DTRC) is a national, not-for-profit charitable organization mandated to help dancers make necessary transitions into, within, and from professional performing careers.
-As the only Canadian organization that addresses the specific transition-based needs of professional dancers, the DTRC support the dancer and their immediate needs while simultaneously building their capacity for the future.
-By reflecting the complete career cycle of a professional dancer, the DTRC's programs and services are designed to:
+Founded in 1985, the Dancer Transition Resource Center (DTRC) is a national, not-for-profit charitable organization mandated to help dancers make necessary transitions into, within and from professional performing careers.
+As the only Canadian organization that addresses the specific transition-based needs of professional dancers, the DTRC supports the dancer and their immediate needs while simultaneously building their capacity for the future.
+The DTRC's programs and services are designed to:

 - Create awareness of the breadth and scope of dance career possibilities;